 The most energy-efficient AC systems have two-stage motors or variable speeds designed to make minimal or no sound.
-Suppose you hear an obnoxious and loud sound coming from your air conditioning unit that is an obvious sign of a serious or moderate problem.
+Suppose you hear an obnoxious and loud noises coming from your air conditioning unit that is an obvious sign of a serious or moderate problem.
 The cool air produced by the air conditioning system provides you with a welcome relief from the scorching heat; however, the sound coming from your air conditioner is an entirely different story.
 A loud air conditioner that has always been noisy may not be a sign of an issue.
 Suppose you’re experiencing an unusual sound from your air conditioner, such as buzzing, banging, whistling, screeching, or the sound of rattling.
 In that case, it could be a sign of a system in trouble and is headed towards an eventual breakdown.

-· Squealing Noise
+· Squealing Noises

 The most frequent issue associated with a squealing air conditioner sound is the malfunction of the fan motor within the condenser units outside.
 Central air conditioning connected to your home has an air conditioner fan designed to eliminate heat from the refrigerant.
 If your air conditioning system produces a loud sound, this could be the sign of an issue with the fan motor.
 The sound could also be due to a malfunctioning engine inside the condenser’s compressor system.

 The sound of squealing or screeching can also result from the motor of your blower fan that is damaged in your home.
 The fan’s design is to draw warm air from every area of your house.
 When the blower motor is turned on, the humid and hot air that circulates throughout your home will get captured by the return ducts and delivered into your cooling system.
 After that, the cool air generated by your system will be circulated across your home via your blower motor.